Posts belonging to Category Fruit of the Spirit

 Understanding God's Word

 I’m excited to announce a new series of books that will be appearing over the next months.
-Each book in the Understanding God’s Word series is adapted from actual sermons preached in the local church.
+Understanding God’s Word is a new series of books exploring various books and topics in the Bible.
+Each book in the series is adapted from actual sermons preached in the local church.
 These books are part commentary, part exposition, but mostly offer a clear explanation of the text, showing how it relates to other Scripture and to our lives today.

 This style of preaching is modeled after Nehemiah 8 where the Levites under Ezra “read from the Book of the Law of God, making it clear and giving the meaning so that the people could understand what was being read” (Neh.
 8:8).
 These books are ideal resources for teachers preparing lessons, for pastors preparing messages and for personal Bible study.